fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 range checks.

 The `stdlib_32_bit_fnv_hashes` and `stdlib_64_bits_fnv_hashes`
-submodules each provide implementations of ths FNV-1  and FNV-1A algorithms in the form of two separate overloaded functions: `FNV_1` and `FNV_1A`.
+submodules each provide implementations of the FNV-1 and FNV-1A algorithms in the form of two separate overloaded functions: `FNV_1` and `FNV_1A`.
 The FNV-1 and FNV-2 algorithms differ in their order of the multiplication and exclusive or operations.
 They differ from their normal implementation in that they also encode the structure size in the hash code.
 The 32 and 64 bit algorithms differ in their initial offsets and in their multiplicative constants.
 Analysis suggests that `FNV_1A` should be better at randomizing the input, but tests with hash tables show negligible difference.
-These algorithms have the reputation of being particularly useful for small byte strings, i.e, strings of less than 32 bytes.
+These algorithms have the reputation of being particularly useful for small byte strings, i.e., strings of less than 32 bytes.
 While they do not at all perform well on the SMHasher test suite, usage indicates that that that this has little impact on the performance of small hash tables, and the small size of the functions